perossing/iamart_blogArchive/README.md

 Content is pulled from a JSON file.

-This page was part of the current live website, I've replaced it with a page & site built with Hugo.
+This page was part of the current live website, at https://www.iamart.org/ /   I've replaced this React version with a page & site built with Hugo.